darlean-io/darlean.ts/base/README.md

 ## Suites

 Related actors can be grouped together in a suite.
-So, a suite is just a collection of actor types that together provide one specific bit of functionality, like the management of a shopping cart or a user administration.
+So, a suite is just a collection of actor types that together provide one specific bit of functionality, like the management of a shopping cart or user administration.

 A suite usually consists of a single creator function that receives configuration parameters as arguments, and then creates, fills in and returns an [IActorSuite](https://docs.darlean.io/latest/IActorSuite.html) structure.
 This structure contains a list of actor definitions.
 Each definition contains the actor type, the kind (singular or multiplar) and an actor creator function.